-Oracle has released its Critical Patch Update for April 2019 to include 297 vulnerability fixes across multiple products.
-Oracle continues to receive reports of remote attackers attempting to maliciously exploit unpatched vulnerabilities.
+Oracle has released its Critical Patch Update for April 2020 to include 297 vulnerability fixes across multiple products.
+The company also continues to receive reports of remote attackers attempting to maliciously exploit unpatched vulnerabilities.

 Oracle strongly recommends “that customers remain on actively-supported versions and apply Critical Patch Update fixes without delay,” as noted in the latest security advisory.